ibm-cloud-docs/codeengine/fleet-prep.md

 1. For each subnet found in previous steps, check if the subnet has VPE gateways attached.
    1. Navigate to your [list of subnets](https://cloud.ibm.com/infrastructure/network/subnets){: external} and find the subnets you want to use for network placement.
-   2. For each subnet used in network placement, click on the subnet name to open the details page.
+   2. For each subnet used in network placement, click the subnet name to open the details page.
    3. Click **Attached resources** and find the **Attached virtual endpoint gateways** section.
 2. For each VPE gateway that lists **Cloud Object Storage** or **Container Registry** under **Service details**, add the security groups.
-   1. Click on the VPE gateway name to open the gateway details page.
+   1. Click the VPE gateway name to open the gateway details page.
    2. Click **Attached resources** and find the **Security groups** section.
    3. Click **Attach** and follow the prompts to attach the security groups used in network placement for fleets.